 Ensenada, Mexico was a bit of a disappointment.
 We did not book an excursion.
 Our trip was the week before our daughter’s foot surgery and she was still having pain if she walked much.
 Our family did walk around the city a little bit, but we didn’t feel completely safe on our own.
 We did find a tiny mission that was converted into a museum about local history that we enjoyed.
 I think the people who did the paid excursions had a good time in Mexico.
 We did not stay in Ensenada very long.

-We had more fun drinking our fancy drinks on the Serenity deck than Ensenada, Mexico.
+This is the kid free section of the cruise ship.
+We had a lot of fun drinking our fancy drinks on the Serenity deck than Ensenada, Mexico.
 The Serenity deck is adult only, and a nice quiet place to get away from the crowds and loud party atmosphere.

 My husband and I didn’t do much late night dancing, but we LOVED the comedians the ship had.
 Each night they had an all ages show, and an adult only show.
 These were some of the best times.